puppetlabs/puppet-docs/source/guides/style_guide.markdown

 Ensure should be the first parameter if it is specified in a resource declaration.

-1. Ensure is often the most “essential” property and listing it first helps readability.
+1. Ensure is often the most "essential" property and listing it first helps readability.
 2. Puppet internally does optimizations and always evaluates ensure first so that in the event ensure is set to absent it does